On the cone conjecture for Enriques manifolds: Introduction

-{\bf Acknowledgments.} We thank A. Chiodo for his kind invitation to Jussieu, where this project started and L. Kamenova, G. Mongardi and A. Oblomkov, the organizers of the workshop ``Hyperk\"ahler quotients, singularities and quivers'' at the Simons Center for Geometry and Physics, where it was completed.
-We thank S. Boissi\`ere, C. Bonnaf\'e, E. Floris, A. Garbagnati and E. Markman for very useful exchanges.
-G.P. is partially supported by the CNRS International Emerging Actions project ``Birational and arithmetic aspects of orbifolds''.
-A.S. is partially supported by the ANR project No. ANR-20-CE40-0026-01 (SMAGP).
+We thank A.~Chiodo for his kind invitation to Jussieu in December 2021, where this project started, and L.~Kamenova, G.~Mongardi and A.~Oblomkov, the organizers of the workshop ``Hyperk\"ahler quotients, singularities and quivers'' at the Simons Center for Geometry and Physics in January 2023, where the project was continued.
+We thank S.~Boissi\`ere, C.~Bonnaf\'e, E.~Floris, A.~Garbagnati, E.~Markman and G.~Mongardi for very useful exchanges.
+Finally we warmly thank the referees whose extremely detailed reports helped us to correct several mistakes and improve the readability of the paper.